fiomfd/Pluto/README.md

 # Pluto
 Here are some notebooks for Pluto.jl.

-- pluto_taylor.jl Taylor's Theorem and Taylor Expansion
+- pluto_taylor.jl Taylor's theorem and Taylor expansion
 - pluto_svd.jl Singular value decomposition and low rank approximation of matrices
 - pluto_wavelet.jl The Haar wavelets and multiresolution decomposition
 - char_kway_teow.jpg is used for some notebooks.